Concrete Volume Calculator for slabs, footings and post holes

 Does this include reinforcement or fiber?

-How precise should my inputs be?
+How precise should inputs be?